owickstrom/wickstrom.tech/blog/src/_posts/2021-03-01-first-winter-clearing-weeds-planting-trees.md

 hard to get rid of.
 Cytisus scoparius is classified as invasive in some countries, though not in Sweden.

-I cleared out a very small portion, including some very promising oaklings.
+I cleared out a small portion, including some promising oaklings.
 While scarred, my motivation was now on top.
 I ordered a clearing saw and a full set of protective gear.